cescgina/NormalModes-PYT_SBI/README.md

 ### DOWNLOAD

 This Software is under MIT license.
 Please, read the attached license file in this repository before downloading.
-You can download the compressed file PyEDA-1.0.tar.gz and installed following the instructions inside.
+You can download the compressed file PyEDA-1.0.tar.gz and install following the instructions inside.